smatsushima1/documentation/vba.md

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 ' - First loop through each pivot table (names are in the array) and clear all '   filters
-' - Next, only search for the field previously specified and make it the only '   visible field in the table; else make all others invisilble ' - Lastly, autofit the columns since pivot tables don't do that for some reason
+' - Next, only search for criteria specified within the field variable and make '   it the only visible field in the table; else make all others invisilble ' - Lastly, autofit the columns since pivot tables don't do that for some reason
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Dim ws as Worksheet
 Dim i, j as long
-Dim field as String
+Dim field, criteria as String

 Set ws = Thisworkbook.Worksheets(1)

+field = "FY"
-field = "FY18"
+criteria = "FY18"

 For Each i In Array("count", "sum_awarded", "sum_savings", "average_savings")
   With ws
-    With .PivotTables(i).PivotFields("FY")
+    With .PivotTables(i).PivotFields(field)
       .ClearAllFilters
       For j = 1 To .PivotItems.count
-        If .PivotItems(j).Name = field Then
+        If .PivotItems(j).Name = criteria Then
           .PivotItems(j).Visible = True
         Else
           .PivotItems(j).Visible = False